Sapientai/MGKDB/README.md

 ---

 ## Setting up the environment
-A conveninent method to access the database tools is using conda environments.
+A convenient method to access the database tools is using conda environments.
 You can find the instructions to build the conda environment in the wiki [here](https://github.com/Sapientai/MGKDB/wiki/Setting-up-the-environment).

 ## Test DB  locally